 This person tries to sell you on the concept that if you give them free work, they’ll spread the word about you to people who are willing to pay.

 This only works if the person actually has an audience to expose you to, or a network of colleagues who could benefit from what you have to offer.
 Often times, these people are just starting out and have no audience or network to speak of.
 They’re basing this grand exposure on the assumption that they are going to be successful in their endeavors, when nobody really knows for sure (remember that old statistic that 90-something percent of all businesses go under within their first year.)

 I’m okay with working for exposure, but it has to be exposure to an audience that actually exists; not the hypothetical audience someone dreams of someday having.
 Not only that, but it has to be a targeted audience.

 As a graphic designer, the people who are going to hire you are usually entrepreneurs, business owners, startups, other freelancers, and so on.
 This would be a great audience to be exposed to.
-However, you have very little to gain from having your work exposed to kids watching gameplay footage on Youtube, or housewives Liking cat pictures on Facebook.
+However, you have very little to gain from having your work exposed to kids watching gaming videos on Youtube, for example.
 As far as demographics go, these are not people that are going to hire you for design work.

 Make sure the audience you’re getting in front of is relevant to your business.